rossPatton/composure-grid/README.md

 A framework generator based on the ideas of atomic-css, but without the incomprehensible syntax.
 However, this tool is flexible enough to generate most kinds of css frameworks with a bit a fiddling around.

-pass in a config object, get a different grid. composure-grid makes it easy to add and remove grid functionality as you need it, with lightweight output that won't slow down your site.
+Pass in a config object, get a different grid.
+Composure makes it easy to add and remove grid functionality as you need it, with lightweight atomic output that won't slow down your site.
+Great for use in production (the WIRED preset is more or less what WIRED uses) or even just for rapid prototyping.

+Another perk - since the actual css is dynamically generated maintenance is easy.
+Need to change some global variables, or media queries?
+Just update the properties in the config object and you're good to go, no weird bower or npm workarounds or manual overrides needed.

 ![yodawg](https://i.imgflip.com/sig5d.jpg)